 Enforcement must be evaluated by means of a measure for assessing and evaluating passwords.
-The resilience of the passwords used to actual attacks must be gauged and determined and whether the rules are effective as expected or if they need to be corrected to prevent the use of weak passwords, as circumstances may require.
+The and whether the k passwords, as resilience of the passwords used to actual attacks must be gauged and determine rules are effective as expected or if they need to be corrected to prevent the use of vicircumstances may require.
+What protection objectives are covered by the e measure? ☐ Availability 20